WDST

-WDST (100.1 MHz), branded as "Radio Woodstock 100.1", is a commercial FM radio station licensed to Woodstock, New York, and serving the Mid-Hudson Valley.
-Radio Woodstock is known as a progressive station that was at the forefront of both the modern rock and adult album alternative (triple A) formats.
-The radio studios are in the former West Hurley Methodist church on Route 28.
+WDST (100.1 MHz), branded as "Radio Woodstock 100.1", is a commercial radio station licensed to serve Woodstock, New York.
+Radio Woodstock is known as a progressive rock station that was at the forefront of both the modern rock and adult album alternative (triple A) formats.
+The station's studios are in the former West Hurley Methodist church on Route 28.

-The station is owned by CHET-5 Broadcasting.
-Its effective radiated power is 3,000 watts.
-The transmitter is on Miggins Road in the Town of Kingston.
+WDST is owned by CHET-5 Broadcasting, its effective radiated power is 3,000 watts.
+The station's transmitter is on Miggins Road in the Town of Kingston.

 History

-On April 29, 1980, WDST first signed on the air from studios in Woodstock and a tower in Lake Katrine.
+On April 29, 1980, WDST first signed on the air from studios in Woodstock, New York, and a tower in Lake Katrine.
 Initially, WDST featured a free-form format which was described as "public radio with commercials".
 From its start until being sold in 1993, it used the slogan "The Bulldog of the Hudson Valley".

-During this free-form period under Program Director Richard Fusco, though the station's eclectic format won three Billboard "Station of the Year" awards, the rock portions of the station's programming became the most-listened-to.
+During this free-form period under program director Richard Fusco, though the station's eclectic format won three Billboard "Station of the Year" awards, the rock portions of the station's programming became the most-listened-to.
 WDST evolved its format more towards rock music, though free-form elements would remain until the early 1990s.
 Early hosts include Jeanne Atwood and nighttime DJ The Mysterious Robo.
 The progressive rock lean of the original format would evolve into an early modern rock format by the mid-1990s.
 The rise of alternative rock, a genre WDST had to itself, saw the station improve its overall listenership by the early 1990s.

 In 1993, WDST was sold to CHET-5 Broadcasting along with WKNY in Kingston.
 Principal owner Gary Chetkof promoted Nic Harcourt to the morning show and the station was programmed with an alt-rock format.
-WDST soon thereafter purchased a radio station in Arlington, New York (a suburb of Poughkeepsie, New York) and simulcast WDST on FM 96.9 MHz (also known as WDSP).
+WDST soon thereafter purchased a radio station in Arlington, New York (a suburb of Poughkeepsie), and simulcast WDST on FM 96.9 MHz (also known as WDSP).
 It was a natural extension for the 96.9 MHz signal, which debuted in the late 1980s as WEXP Next FM, offering an eclectic mix of modern rock and progressive rock elements.

 In April 1997, WDSP and WKNY were sold to the Crystal Radio Group, owners of WPDH and WRRV.
 Because of the loss of the 96.9 MHz simulcast, much of the station's coverage south of Poughkeepsie was lost.
 In 1998, WDST moved its transmitter site to a tower on Hallihan Hill in the Town of Kingston, slightly north west of the city.
 This greatly improved overall coverage in the Hudson Valley.
 Small areas of coverage to the south were restored via translators in Newburgh (1998) and Poughkeepsie (the Poughkeepsie translator service being discontinued in August 2009).
 Shortly after the sale, then Program Director (PD) Dave Leonard left to start The Woodstock Broadcasting Network at Utopia Studios and (MD) Nic Harcourt left for KCRW in Los Angeles, California, where he hosted Morning Becomes Eclectic until December 2, 2008.